 Proudly certified by InterNACHI, the largest Home Inspection Association and have advanced training certificates in multiple inspection areas.
 Also have passed the National Exam for Home Inspectors.

-Who Should Pay For A Home Inspection?
+Who Should Pay For My Oklahoma City Home Inspection?

 The buyer usually pays for the inspection, because a home inspection is part of the due diligence of buying a home.
 However, you may be able to negotiate for the seller of the home to cover some of the costs of the home inspection as part of the seller concessions.